HSLdevcom/jore4/wiki/hastus-integration.md

 A: Hastus is able to import from CSV/XML files and export those as well in different standards.

 Q: What kind of APIs does Hastus offer?
-A: It is possible to create a batch job for CSV/XML exports/imports
+A: It is possible to create a batch job for CSV/XML exports/imports, no direct API provided

 Q: What integrations could be done automatically?
 A: It is possible to create a batch job